 While simple plumbing issues like a leaky faucet, clogged drain, or even replacing a showerhead can be a great DIY project, knowing where to draw the line and when to get a professional involved is essential.
 The Forbes above Q&A with a contractor advises, “Hire a plumber anytime you feel uncomfortable when faced with a plumbing problem.

 Your gut instinct is often correct.”
-That said, sticking to the smaller projects can be a great place to start, though contacting a reputable plumber is always best if you aren’t comfortable with addressing the issue yourself, no matter how minor the problem may be.
+Sticking to the smaller projects can be a great place to start.
+However, contacting a reputable plumber is always best if you aren’t uncomfortable addressing the issue yourself, no matter how minor the problem may be.

 Getting a plumber may not always be the most cost-effective solution.
-However, leaving the more extensive projects to them (such as significant system backups, anything involving a gas line, or installing new plumbing) is imperative in ensuring that the job gets done correctly.
+However, leaving the more extensive projects to them (such as significant system backups, anything involving a gas line, or installing new plumbing) is imperative to ensure the job gets done correctly.

 Other jobs worth leaving to the pros include extending hot water lines or rerouting your sewer pipes, which require extensive knowledge and equipment that is better left to those qualified.